 What They Could Do Better

-The welcome meal of a Leon “Little Box” is worth on average £5.25 – so it’s likely that many customers are happy to share their data with the brand in return.
-However we see plenty of opportunities to improve the programme for customers:
+The welcome meal of a Leon “Little Box” is worth an average of £5.25 – so it’s likely that many customers are happy to share their data with the brand in return.
+However, we see plenty of opportunities to improve the programme for customers:

 - Given their mission-focused business model, Leon Lovers Club would benefit hugely by including more emotional elements – a family programme would encourage awareness of their children’s food menu, or an option to simply share reviews on social media channels with relevant treats and rewards would also be a perfect fit for the brand’s demographic.